sh-anousheh/Networked-Yahtzee/README.md

 This project is an individual assignment done for COMP 5104 at Carleton University in the fall semester of 2019.

 The purpose of the project was to implement a networked (client/server) version of the Yahtzee game, with a text-based interface that allows each player to see the score sheet of ALL players.
 This project is programmed to play a single game (i.e. 13 rounds) for exactly 3 players.
-A first player will initiate the game, then others will join.
+The first player will initiate the game, then others will join.

 Code is implemented using a TDD approach associating Junit-like tests solely with the methods that pertain to game logic (viz., playing via the interface and scoring).
 TDD requires to write (and commit) one or more tests and then the code to make these tests pass (in a separate commit).